-If you believe you have qualified for Extra Help and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper co-payment level, or, if you already have the evidence, to provide this evidence to us.
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-- For assistance in obtaining evidence of your proper copayment level, you may call Member Services at (888) 239-6469 [TTY: (888) 239-6482], 7 a.m. to 8 p.m., seven days a week, and we can either mail or fax you a list of acceptable documents of evidence or read you the list over the phone.
+- For assistance in obtaining evidence of your proper copayment level, you may call Member (phone numbers are printed on the back cover of this booklet) and we can either mail or fax you a list of acceptable documents of evidence or read you the list over the phone.
 Once you obtain the evidence, or if you already have it, you may send it to us either by fax [(800) 303-5828] or by mail (Blue Shield of California Medicare Rx Plan, P.O.
 Box 927, Woodland Hills, CA 91365-9856). - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
 Please contact Member Services if you have questions (phone numbers are printed on the back cover of this booklet).